pkivolowitz/CSC3510-S-2022/projects/p3/README.md

-# Project 2 - Sorted singly linked list
+# Sorted singly linked list

 You are going to write a program that implements a sorted singly linked list that supports insertion and deletion.
 The two most important aspects of this project are: